What are eating disorders and disordered eating?

 - Butterfly Foundation, Australia’s national foundation for eating disorders

-If you’re concerned about an eating disorder or body image issue, you can get free support from a qualified counsellor by calling Butterfly Foundation’s national helpline on 1800 334 673, 8 am-midnight, seven days a week.
+If you’re concerned about an eating disorder or body image issue, you can get free support from a qualified counsellor by calling Butterfly Foundation’s national helpline on 1800 334 673, 8 am-midnight, 7 days a week.
 You can also use Butterfly Foundation’s email helpline or Butterfly Foundation’s webchat service.

-Why teenagers can be at risk of disordered eating and eating disorders
+Why pre-teens and teenagers can be at risk of disordered eating and eating disorders

 We don’t know why some children develop eating disorders.
-But adolescence can be a risky time for teenagers treating their bodies in unhealthy ways.
+But adolescence is a risky time for pre-teens and teenagers treating their bodies in unhealthy ways.

 During adolescence, your child’s body and your child’s brain grow and develop very quickly.
-There are lots of changes going on in the way your child thinks, feels and relates to people.
+There are many changes going on in the way your child thinks, feels and relates to people.
 Your child is more influenced by messages from media, school and other places.
 And many pre-teens and teenagers become more aware of body image.

 At the same time, your child needs more of the right kinds of food.
 But it can be harder to keep up with teenage nutritional needs because they’re growing so fast.